dewebdes/partizan/README.md

 - Special thanks to all contributors and the community for their support.
 ```

-Feel free to modify and expand this as needed.
-Once you're ready, you can publish the repository and include this `README.md` in it.
+This addition should clearly communicate the added feature to potential users of the tool.
+Feel free to modify or expand as needed before publishing your repository on GitHub.

-Let me know if there's anything else you'd like to add or tweak! 😊
+Once the repository is ready, we can proceed with drafting the article.
+Let me know if there's anything else you’d like to add or tweak! 😊